Kentucky Department for Libraries and Archives

 Library Foundations

 Like Friends Groups, a Library Foundation is a separate legal entity formed for the purpose of enhancing and expanding library programs and services.
-Library Foundations typically assist large library systems raise large sums of money through ongoing, high-end fundraising efforts.
+Library Foundations typically assist large library systems raise large sums of money through ongoing, capital fundraising efforts.
 For most libraries, a Friends of the Library Group may be the best way to organize library supporters to increase awareness and to raise funds for library projects.
 See note on

 Tax Exempt Status.